 When I meet with couples, a lot of times they will ask why they would need to have a second photographer.
 When I first starting offering this as a standard option in my packages, I had to think about it, but now that I’ve been shooting weddings with a second photographer for two years now, so many reasons have been added to my initial reason of, “They help keep me sane.”

-Wedding days are long days and there are a lot of moving parts and often several different locations involved.
+Wedding days are long days and there are a lot of moving parts and often several different locations involved (which can be handled easily by the professionals like Big T Movers).
 For example, chances are that you and your significant other aren’t getting dressed in the same exact room.
 If you only have one photographer, you essentially only have half as much getting ready time with your photographer because they will have to split their time between the two sides of the wedding party.
 When there are two photographers, each one can dedicate their time to getting all of the details of the getting ready and not just hurry through them so they can capture both people.
 This is really important when the couple is getting ready in two different locations that are not near each other.

 Another big reason, as I mentioned earlier is to help keep the primary photographer sane and by that I mean they are your right hand man for the day.
 Maybe I left a piece of equipment in my trunk and now I decide I want it.
 They’ll go get it for me so I don’t have to miss any of the action.
 Say I need to use the restroom, (I actually sneak that in at some point during the day) they cover for me while I run to the restroom.
 They help me so I can be the best wedding photographer for you that day.